Fritz the Cat (film): Background

-R. Crumb first created Fritz the Cat in 1959 as a teenager, and made his official debut in 1965 in Help!, a humor magazine edited by Harvey Kurtzman.
-Crumb’s strips used anthropomorphic animals—typically associated with children's comics—to explore adult themes such as sex, drugs, and countercultural disillusionment.
+Robert Crumb first created Fritz the Cat in 1959 as a teenager, and made his official debut in 1965 in Help!, a humor magazine edited by Harvey Kurtzman.
+Crumb's strips used anthropomorphic animals—typically associated with children's comics—to explore adult themes such as sex, drugs, and countercultural disillusionment.
 In the late 1960s, after Crumb moved to San Francisco and immersed in the counterculture, he began publishing his work in underground publications, emerging as a leading figure in the underground comix movement.
 Fritz quickly became one of his most recognizable characters, including mainstream audiences outside of the underground scene.

-[The idea of] grown men sitting in cubicles drawing butterflies floating over a field of flowers, while American planes are dropping bombs in Vietnam and kids are marching in the streets, is ludicrous.